ConceptaNjolima/MyTNTResources/Curriculum maintenance/Coaches Guide.md

 ### Day 4

-* [Value prop and pitching](https://github.com/tnt-summer-academy/Curriculum/blob/master/Week%202/%5BPM2.2%5DValue%20prop%20and%20pitch.md) introduces what a value proposition is and a framework for developing a value pop.
-NTs begin working on the first draft of their value pop.

 #### tl;dr

-Something
+* NTs are introduced to Redux for state management.
+Ask the team to describe the data flow.
+* Team engineering skills continue with branching, merging and merge conflict Git.
+* [Value prop and pitching](https://github.com/tnt-summer-academy/Curriculum/blob/master/Week%202/%5BPM2.2%5DValue%20prop%20and%20pitch.md) introduces what a value proposition is and a framework for developing a value prop.
+NTs begin working on the first draft of their value prop.

 #### Details

-Something
+Redux is the next step for state management.
+This week introduces next week and revisits the topic and goes more in depth.
+Ask your team to share the data flow.
+See if together they can describe the flow.
+No need to be a redux experts.
+If your blocked share how you learn new technical concepts:

+* "Bing" it.
+* Look for a YouTube video.
+* Read Stack Overflow.
+* Do you have a favorite channel or explainer of technical content?

+This is a great chance to share your favorite Git merging story and re-iterate that Git is a skill that takes practices.
+The final pieces of the basics with Git are introduced with branching and merging.
+NTs will follow the [GitHub Flow](https://guides.github.com/introduction/flow/) when working together.

+NTs continue product thinking with the value prop and pitch.
+This is a first draft.
+There's a long way to go before the final presentations.
+This is the first step in articulating and convincing stakeholders that this app is valuable, gather support and / or funding in a real world engineering setting.
+Depending on how far along your team is:

+* Ask to hear the pitch or see where the drafts are at.
+* When given feedback consider the work NTs have already done, does it include their target audience and user needs?
+* Encourage NTs to practice pitching when opportunities come up.
+Can ask other coaches for feedback and take turns pitching to other teams.

+### Day 5

 #### tl;dr